stdevPavelmc/FAASGS/Contributing.md

 Yes, it's all about issues, every change must have a reference issue in which the dev team can debate about, and branches that name the user and issue it's working on.

-So if you need to do a change, fix something or add a new feature, please open an issue or feature for it.
-Once you have a issue number to work with, create a branch from latest develop in YOUR own fork and name it user_t#_short_description_of_issue, see here where I created a branch named stdevPavelmc_t8_travis_integration where the number is the issue number
+So if you need to do a change, fix something or add a new feature, please open an issue for it.
+Once you have a issue number to work with, create a branch from latest develop in YOUR own fork and name it user_t#_short_description_of_issue, for example: `stdevPavelmc_t8_travis_integration` where the "t8" is the issue number

 ## Commits